 For the record the other Co-Queen is golfer-turned-professional Instagrammer Paige Spiranac (pictured above).

-These seem to be the rules- every third or fourth native advertising link, at least on sports news websites, has to be about either Paige Spiranac or Lily from AT&T. As we’ve already done our Paige piece, it’s time to give Lily, in her real life Milana Vayntrub (pronounced Milan-uh, Vain-trooyb), her due.
+These seem to be the rules- every third or fourth native advertising link, at least on sports news websites, has to be about either Paige Spiranac or Lily from AT&T. It’s overkill to say the least.

 Her Wikipedia profile lists her film credits, which include the Ghostbusters reboot, and Mother’s Little Helpers.

 Also worth noting, Lily’s last name is Adams.
 Which is interesting, did we ever learn what Flo’s last name is?
 By Flo, I mean the pitchwoman from Progressive Insurance.

 And no, no we never learned what her last name is, but we do know that she is portrayed by actress/comedian Stephanie Courtney.

 Anyway, Lily from AT&T has showed us- sometimes it’s better to work in commercials than TV and film.
 Or at least that’s often where the real publicity and exposure is.
 So with it, most likely the money too.

 Paul M. Banks is the owner/manager of The Sports Bank.
 He’s also the author of “Transatlantic Passage: How the English Premier League Redefined Soccer in America,” and “No, I Can’t Get You Free Tickets: Lessons Learned From a Life in the Sports Media Industry.”

 He’s written for numerous publications, including the New York Daily News, Sports Illustrated and the Chicago Tribune.
 He regularly appears on NTD News and WGN News Now.
 Follow the website on Twitter and Instagram.